vCheckReport/vCheck-NSX/README.md

 # WARNING

-**This is still under development and is not in a functional state.
+**This is still under development and may not be in a functional state.
 This notice will be removed once I get enough of the basic functionality migrated over to module format!**